KriSun95/heasoft-test-base/README.md

 * It will compare the previous results to those obtained from the new currently installed HEASoft.

-If you want the Xspec results printed to the screen after the testing then include `print-result`;
+If you want the XSPEC results printed to the screen after the testing then include `print-result`;

 * I.e., `./test_new_heasoft_install.sh benchmark print-result` or `./test_new_heasoft_install.sh new print-result`.